Ben Vinson III

-Ben Vinson III is an American historian, who served as the 18th president of Howard University in Washington D.C. from September 2023 - August 2025.
-He served as provost of Case Western Reserve University from 2018 to 2023 and as dean of the College of Arts and Sciences at George Washington University from 2013 to 2018.
+Ben Vinson III is an American historian who served as the 18th president of Howard University from 2023 to 2025.
+He previously served as provost of Case Western Reserve University from 2018 to 2023 and as dean of the Columbian College of Arts and Sciences at George Washington University from 2013 to 2018.

 Biography

 Early life and education

 Vinson is originally from Rapid City, South Dakota, and spent part of his childhood on military bases in Italy.
 His father was a master sergeant in the United States Air Force, and his mother was an elementary school teacher.
 He attended Bishop Ireton High School in Alexandria, Virginia, and graduated in 1988.
 He received his undergraduate degree summa cum laude from Dartmouth College in 1992.
 Vinson earned a Ph.D. from Columbia University in 1998.

 Career

 Vinson served on the faculties of Barnard College and Pennsylvania State University before joining Johns Hopkins University as a professor of history and served as the Herbert Baxter Adams Professor of Latin American History and vice dean of centers, interdisciplinary studies and graduate education.
 He also helped found Johns Hopkins' Center for Africana Studies and served as its founding director.

 In 2013, Vinson was appointed as dean of George Washington University's Columbian College of Arts and Sciences.
 As dean of GWU's Columbian College, he led the integration of the Corcoran School of the Arts and Design into the college and opened a $275 million interdisciplinary science and engineering building.
 He also spearheaded diversity initiatives including the Cisneros Hispanic Leadership Institute that provides funding for high school juniors from their undergraduate to post-doctoral studies.